Cell Ranger7.1, printed on 02/20/2024

 CB tag includes a suffix with a dash separator

-This number denotes what we call a GEM group, and is used to virtualize barcodes in order to achieve a higher effective barcode diversity when combining samples generated from separate GEM chip channel runs.
+This number denotes what we call a GEM well, and is used to virtualize barcodes in order to achieve a higher effective barcode diversity when combining samples generated from separate GEM chip channel runs.
 Normally, this number will be "1" across all barcodes when analyzing a sample generated from a single GEM well channel.
 It can either be left in place and treated as part of a unique barcode identifier, or explicitly parsed out to leave only the barcode sequence itself.

 The following tags will also be present on reads that mapped to the genome and overlapped an exon by at least one base pair.
 Reads aligned to the transcriptome across exon junctions in the genome will have a large gap in their CIGAR string i.e., 35M225N64M.
-A read may align to multiple transcripts and genes, but it is only considered confidently mapped to the transcriptome it if mapped to a single gene (see this page for methods to check for multi-mapped reads).
+A read may align to multiple transcripts and genes, but it is only considered confidently mapped to the transcriptome if it is mapped to a single gene (see this page for methods to check for multi-mapped reads).
 Cell Ranger modifies MAPQ values; see the MM tag below.